Kemsekov/python-outliers-detector/README.md

 Also it plots average total error of models dependent on iteration index, so you can see how your error decreases as you remove more and more outliers.

 `save results` - saves filtered from outliers data and outliers into different csv files in the same directory where dataset csv file is located.

+# Change model
+in file `functions/build_model.py` we have sole method `build_model` that is used to build model which is gonna be used to create models which computes error vector of samples.

+By default it is using 2 layers with same setup as [described in this paper](https://www.warse.org/IJATCSE/static/pdf/file/ijatcse139922020.pdf), but you can change it.